David C. King

-David C. King is Senior Lecturer in Public Policy at The Harvard Kennedy School and Faculty Chair of the MPA programs.
-He also chairs Harvard’s Program for Newly Elected Members of the U.S. Congress and Harvard's executive program for leaders in State and Local Governments.
-Professor King joined the faculty in 1992, and he lectures on Legislatures, Political Parties, and Interest Groups.
+David C. King is Senior Lecturer in Public Policy at The Harvard Kennedy School and Faculty Chair of Harvard’s Bi-Partisan Program for Newly Elected Members of the U.S. Congress.
+Professor King joined the faculty in 1992, focusing on the institutions of governing in the United States.

 In the wake of the 2000 presidential elections, Professor King directed the Task Force on Election Administration for the National Commission on Election Reform, chaired by former presidents Gerald Ford and Jimmy Carter.
-That effort culminated in landmark voting rights legislation signed by President Bush in late 2002.
-He later oversaw an evaluation and new management structure for Boston Mayor Thomas Menino.
+That effort culminated in the landmark Help America Vote Act.
+After a problem-filled 2006 election in Boston, Professor King evaluated and oversaw a new management structure for Boston Mayor Thomas Menino.
 He regularly speaks about U.S. elections to a variety of audiences and advises election-related non-profits.
 Professor King is the Board Chair for the pro-democracy group, Initiatives for China.